ChimPansky/42_webserv/docs/http::RqTarget_class.md

   * **Userinfo**:
     `userinfo    = *( unreserved / pct-encoded / sub-delims / ":" )`

+    usage of userinfo in http is deprecated and should be rejected. see [https://datatracker.ietf.org/doc/html/rfc9110#name-deprecation-of-userinfo-in-]()
+    -> if we detect user-info, we say it is a BAD REQUEST
   * **Host:**
     `IPvFuture   = "v" 1*HEXDIG "."
 1*( unreserved / sub-delims / ":" )`
     `reg-name    = *( unreserved / pct-encoded / sub-delims )`
     `host        = (IPv6address / IPvFuture) / IPv4address / reg-name `
   * **Port**:
-    port          = *DIGIT
+    `port          = *DIGIT`
-    usage of userinfo in http is deprecated and should be rejected. see [https://datatracker.ietf.org/doc/html/rfc9110#name-deprecation-of-userinfo-in-]()
-    -> if we detect user-info, we say it is a BAD REQUEST
 * **Path:**
   `path-abempty = *( "/" segment ) `                              ; begins with "/" or is empty
   `path-absolute = "/" [ segment-nz * ( "/" segment ) ]` ; begins with "/" but not "//"